 Overreaching is overestimating your abilities/skills/limits.
 Trying to do more than you can.

-Like: overbooking schedule, overestimating introspection abilities, being overconfident about your knowledge of anything.
+Like: overbooking your schedule, overestimating your introspection abilities, being overconfident about your knowledge of anything.

 People constantly try to do overly ambitious stuff in life.
 Too many projects that are too hard.